depo-egy/Wonder_Vision_Lane_Detection/README.md

 This repository is dedicated for showing the work of the "Lane Detection" subgroup within #sg_wonder_vision channel on Slack Work-space for Private and Secure AI challenge from Udacity.

 # Project overview
 As the name suggests, this project focusses on <b>identification of lanes of the road</b> which we achieved through this project using various approaches and frameworks including but not limited to <b>OpenCV, PyTorch etc</b>.
+This model is to be used in drones , self driving cars, surveillance systems , so its is primarily related to 'Safety'.

 # Approaches followed